ButbkaDrug/butbkadrug.github.io/content/posts/romans-1-1-17.md

 ---

 Today we going to open up a new book of the bible.
 All Scriptures are inspired by God and good for learning.
 And for the some time we will anchor to the Pauls letter to the church in the city of Rome.
 But before we will go ahead and dive into the text, we should lay a little foundation that might help us to understand a little better, or a little easier why certain things are talked about and some are not.
 It is probably not going to revolutionize your view of the text.
 Even though it might for some, especially if you never considered that before.
-But it is certainly can help to explain or in some cases prevent misreading the Scriptures.
+But it is certainly can help to explain the scriptures.
+And in some cases prevents misreading.

 We will start from the overview of the book and some historical background.
 Why?
-Because it is often unlocks the understanding of why certain aspects of the text.
+Because it is often unlocks the understanding of the certain aspects of the text.
 How to apply them and so on.
 Because written word can be tricky.
-It lacks the emotional context as well as intentions of the writer.
-Which otherwise are pretty apparent when you talk face to face.
+It lacks the emotional context.
+It is not always clear what was the intentions of the writer and etc. Which otherwise are pretty apparent when you talk face to face.
 Or if nothing else could be easily clarified just by talking.
-Unlike the live conversation, letter has only word and depending on many factors you can read the same words differently.
+Unlike the live conversation, letter has only word.
+And depending on many factors you can read the same words differently.
 You know as social networks and message apps gained popularity it became very clear.

 Many times I found myself in the position where I wrote a little message to someone.
 Said something pretty innocent.
 Maybe a little joke or what not.
 But, on the other end of the conversation.
 Person misread it and got hurt.
 Got very offended.
 And then you have to deal with a conflict that would have not even happen if we would just talk in person.